 Loan Repayment Assistance Program

-The HBS Nonprofit/Public Sector Loan Repayment Assistance Program was established in 1992 to reduce the educational debt repayment burden for MBA students and alumni serving in managerial positions in the nonprofit and public sectors.
+The HBS Nonprofit/Public Sector Loan Repayment Assistance Program was established in 1992 to reduce the educational debt repayment burden for alumni serving in managerial positions in the nonprofit and public sectors.
 The Program is designed to support graduates in pursuing career paths in the nonprofit and public sectors which often have compensation levels below the MBA average.

 How it works